Sound-Horizon-Agnostic Inference of the Hubble Constant and Neutrino Mass from BAO, CMB Lensing, and Galaxy Weak Lensing and Clustering: Analysis details

-We include the full $3\times2$-pt correlation functions from the Dark Energy Survey Year 3 (DES Y3) encompassing cosmic shear, galaxy clustering, and galaxy-galaxy lensing as detailed in ~\cite{DES:2021wwk}.
+We include the full $3\times2$-pt correlation functions from the Dark Energy Survey Year 3 (DES Y3) encompassing cosmic shear, galaxy clustering, and galaxy-galaxy lensing as detailed in~\citep{DES:2021wwk}.
 This joint analysis over $\sim5000\ \mathrm{deg}^2$ provides competitive constraints on cosmological parameters, yielding $S_8 = 0.776^{+0.017}_{-0.017}$ and $\Omega_m = 0.339^{+0.032}_{-0.031}$, and serves as a powerful low-redshift complement to CMB-based probes.
 By directly tracing the growth of structure, DES Y3 measurements are particularly sensitive to the suppression effects induced by massive neutrinos, thereby providing valuable information on the sum of neutrino masses.

-We use the \texttt{Cobaya}~\cite{Torrado:2020dgo} implementation of the likelihood from \cite{Wang:2024uvw}.
+We use the \texttt{Cobaya}~\citep{Torrado:2020dgo} adaption of the DES-Y3 3x2-pt likelihood provided in \citep{Wang:2024uvw}.
+In particular, we use the configuration with the Tidal Alignment and Tidal Torquing (TATT) intrinsic alignment model (with shear-ratio included), validated to reproduce the official DES Y3 results~\citep{DES:2021wwk}.